 This ancient Latin axiom is quoted so often, I thought a little explanation of it on our web site would be helpful.
 A paraphrase of a longer patristic expression, the phrase means, “the law of praying is the law of believing.”

 The Father of the Church who gave us the axiom is St. Prosper of Aquitaine.
+He coined it in his controversy with the semi-Pelagians, who held that God’s grace was necessary neither for one’s first movement towards conversion nor for final perseverance.

 According to Prosper of Aquitaine, legem credendi lex statuat supplicandi, which is to say, ‘the law of prayer determines the law of belief’ (Prosper used the equivalent term lex supplicandi in place of lex orandi ).
 Prosper treats the church’s prayer as an authoritative source for theology in arguing that salvation must come entirely at God’s initiative since in the liturgy the church prayed for the conversion of infidels, Jews, heretics, schismatics and the lapsed who would not seek the true faith on their own.
 (Charles R. Hohenstein, “‘Lex Orandi, Lex Credendi’: Cautionary Notes “.
 Cf. Prosper of Aquitaine, De vocatione omnium gentium, 1, 12: PL 51, 664C.)